Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example11/README.md

 * Callable<> - to return value asynchronously in spring mvc managed threads
 * ResponseBodyEmitter, SseEmitter - allows to send object in stream asynchronously
 * StreamingResponseBody - to write to the response OutputStream asynchronously
+* Some of the Reactive types - allows to use some of reactive types for streaming scenarios like Observable<>